bakystefan/Hooks-with-Epics/README.md

 # Hooks-with-Epics

-Implemantation of new React api with hooks and epics middleware for redux
+Implemantation of new React API with hooks and epics middleware for redux